-The year that I met my (2nd) husband David, I wrote a very simple song, as I was studying about the Blessing and the Curse of the Law, in the book of Deuteronomy.
+The year that I met my (second and forever) husband David, I wrote a very simple song, as I was studying about the Blessing and the Curse of the Law, in the book of Deuteronomy.

 At the time I wrote it, it was kind of a victory song to sing at the devil, because I was going through a bit of a hard time, and I needed to let him know where I stood.
 So I would sing it, and shake my fist at him, and stamp my foot, while singing, “I’m blessed, BLESS GOD, I’m blessed!!!”